searlewedding/searlewedding.github.io/index.md

 # Salt Lake Dinner

+Thank you for responding to our invitation!
 We're having a reception dinner to celebrate Jake and Kierra's marriage, and we hope you can come!

-## Date & Time
+## Details

-August 28th: 6 PM
+Saturday, August 28th: 6 PM
+[The Grand America Hotel
+555 S Main St, Salt Lake City, UT 84111](https://g.page/thegrandamerica?share)
+Formal dress attire
++1's are welcome

 ## Dinner Options